mitch30000/Chip8/README.md

 Chip-8
 =========

-Chip-8 emulator written in Java
+Chip-8 emulator written in Java which uses Swing.

-This project is currently a work in development.
+This project can load a Chip-8 ROM and play it.
+Users can change the screen size as well as the colors used for displaying.

 License
 -------